Why is Orientation Online?

 How will I know that Online Orientation is Available?

-Storrs undergraduate students who have paid the $300 enrollment deposit will receive an email invitation sent to their personal email address informing them that they can begin Online Orientation when the online Orientation module is ready.
-The email must be received in order to access the system.
+Storrs undergraduate students who have paid the $300 enrollment deposit will receive an email invitation sent to their personal and UConn email addresses informing them that they can begin Online Orientation starting mid-November.
+The email must be received in order to access the Orientation reservation system.